What’s your land’s true nature?

 Land Management Style

-Next up: questions about your mowing routine, plant choices, and yard maintenance—simple practices that shape your outdoor space's health and wildlife habitat.
+Next up: Questions about your plant choices, maintenance routines, and management behaviors—simple practices that shape your outdoor space's health and wildlife habitat.

-I tend to leave outdoor lights on through the night.
+Do you leave outdoor lights on through the night?

 section 3